OLAUS MAGNUS, CARTA MARINA (DETAIL), 1539. PUBLIC DOMAIN |

 Growing up in New Jersey, I heard about the Jersey Devil long before I ever went into the Pinelands (AKA The Pine Barrens) of southern Jersey where the creature is supposed to live.

-The first story I heard was that it was called originally the "Leeds Devil."
+The first story I heard was that it was originally called the "Leeds Devil."
 Mother Leeds was in labor with her thirteenth child when she cried out “Let this one be a devil!”
 Apparently, the real Devil heard and took up the invitation and the hideous creature that came forth was able to flee the house on its own immediately.

-A common depiction of the European Jersey Devil
+A common depiction of the European Jersey Devil |

 That legend may have had some basis in the story of Anne Hutchinson, the Puritan leader who was expelled from the Massachusetts Bay Colony in 1637.
 After her expulsion, she gave birth to a “disturbing mass that bore little resemblance to a child.
 The Puritan devil-child explanation is now thought to have been "a molar pregnancy, in which a non-viable fertilized egg implants in the womb, resulting in a malformed mass of cells."